982-private-james-thomas-lee-image1png

 Can you help locate James?

 In 2008 a mass grave was found at Fromelles, a grave the Germans dug for 250 (Australian) bodies they recovered shortly after the battle.
-168 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
-82 soldiers remain unknown (2022) and some identifications are still possible.
+As of 2024, 180 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
+70 soldiers remain unknown and some identifications are still possible.
 We just need to find DNA donors.

 James Thomas Lee was last seen on the 20th July 1916.
 Eyewitnesses, including his friend Horace Smith, stated that they saw him buried near Fleurbaix.
 The family even went so far as to write a memorial for his gravestone in the early 1920’s, however by 1922 no grave was ever located.